 ExplorerCommandHandler set to

-One downside of this method is that an additional Open command (with a sub-menu) will display in the right-click menu, as seen above.
-Its caption and the menu icon can’t be customized via the registry.
+One downside of this method is that the caption and the menu icon can’t be customized for the Open command (with a sub-menu).
 As said earlier, this Open with menu works only on Windows 8 and Windows 10.